wenext-limited/pr-agent/docs/docs/tools/compliance.md

     ...
     ```

-???+ tip "Writing effective compliance checklist"
+???+ tip "Writing effective compliance checklists"
     - Avoid overly complex or subjective compliances that are hard to verify
     - Keep compliances focused on security, business requirements, and critical standards
     - Use clear, actionable language that developers can understand